voucherifyio/sdk-php-openapi-based/docs/Api/LoyaltiesApi.md

     new GuzzleHttp\Client(),
     $config
 );
 $campaign_id = 'campaign_id_example'; // string | The campaign ID or name of the loyalty campaign.
-You can either pass the campaign ID, which was assigned by Voucherify, or the `name` of the campaign as the path parameter value, e.g., `Loyalty%20Campaign`.
+You can either pass the campaign ID, which was assigned by Voucherify, or the name of the campaign as the path parameter value, e.g., Loyalty%20Campaign.
 $earning_rule_id = 'earning_rule_id_example'; // string | A unique earning rule ID.

 try {